jennycgonzalez/JgTracker/README.md

 ## The Ground Truth File

 For any video the "groundtruth.txt" file is required to initialize the target in the first frame.
 Spaces and not commas are used to separate the values in this file.
 In each row, the first two columns contain the X and Y coordinates of the upper-left corner of the bounding box that surrounds the target.
-The third and fourth columns contain the width and height of the bounding box.
+On the other hand, the third and fourth columns indicate the width and height of the bounding box.

 ## The Tracking Results

-When the system is done processing the video, it saves the tracking results in a text file named "jg-result-test-x.txt" inside the video folder, as shown in the following tree:
+When the system is done processing the video, it saves the results in a text file named "jg-result-test-x.txt" inside the video folder, as shown in the following tree:

 ```.
 ├── config.ini